If you’ve been looking around for a way to fix your car’s aux that won’t work, we have the perfect solution!

 Top Picks: Auxiliary Port

-Once you’ve bought it, all you have to do is remove the stereo and find the existing aux port.
+Once you’ve bought it, you must remove the stereo and find the existing aux port.
 There should be a knob or button-like thing that you can press to remove the old aux from the car audio system.

-After that, slide in the new one and ensure that it fits perfectly without any loose connection.
+After that, slide in the new one and ensure it fits perfectly without any loose connection.

 There are not many technicalities involved in swapping the aux ports.
 Aftermarket head units use more or less universal connection types of AUX.
 So, there shouldn’t be much issue there.